 Ventabren

-Many of the doors of the houses are very old, flanked by lush greenery and shutters which have been repainted in traditional Provençal tones, already a little faded by the sun.
-You will find pretty fountains and wash-houses and a 17th-century church.
+The doors of the houses are often old, framed by lush vegetation, with shutters tastefully repainted in Provençal colors, slightly faded by the sun.
+You will discover beautiful fountains and wash houses and a 17th-century church.

 What to see